wp-plugins/meeting-scheduler-by-vcita/readme.txt

   * Ask your client to provide phone number with any booking request
   * Accept, decline and reschedule booking requests from a calendar view
   * All booking requests are added to your existing calendar
-  * Booking is doen in 2 simple steps
+  * Booking is done in 2 simple steps

 <br>
 Have More questions?
 Need assistance? <a href="http://support.vcita.com/home">Visit our Support forum and FAQ</a>